Deforestation and the Carbon Cycle

 Forests influence climate

-- Forests help reduce a warming climate by absorbing the greenhouse gas carbon dioxide through photosynthesis and storing that carbon in their leaves, wood and roots.
-Tropical forests and temperate forests are strong absorbers of CO2 compared to Boreal Forests.
+- Forests have a cooling influence on climate by absorbing CO2from the atmosphere and storing that carbon in their leaves, wood, and roots.

 - the causes of deforestation